FaresMestre/faresmestre.github.io/src/index.md

 > under construction
 > As such, the main purpose of this page is to serve as sort of a CV until I'm in a position to actively contribute

+# Interests

+As stated previously, I am study programming languages, though this initial description can be a bit vague.
+To provide greater detail, I'm mostly interested in all that surrounds the design and implementation of programming languages.
+A non exhaustive list would include :
+- Parsing
+- Compilation
+- Interpretation
+- Semantics
+- Verification

+Of course, I do not limit myself to this field only.
+I am also competent in Software Engineering and Network Protocols, as those are fields my Masters program allows me to study.
+Beyond computer science, I am also someone who enjoys partaking in artistic endeavor, such as music, 3D modeling, and 3D animation, though I am very much a self-taught amateur in those fields.

+I also care for the ethics of computer related technologies ; As such, I gravitate towards the use of Free (as in Freedom) and Open
+Source Software, motivate optimisation not only with performance, but also power efficiency, and avoid the mainstream uses of Generative Machine Learning altogether.
+Just because others do it, does not mean I should.
+Along with that, I am also quite fond of transparency in software, not just through freedom of use or source code availability, but also via accessibility for the general public.
+What I mean by that, is that for users to enjoy the freedom of their software, they must be able to understand what that freedom entails, and how to make use of it.
+Education is a major factor towards freedom and emancipation, and to that end, I am more than willing to share my knowledge with everyone, regardless of their initial knowledge in the field.

 # Education

 - Baccalauréat, with Mathematics and Physics/Chemistry as primary modules, with high honors